This story appeared in the 2020 Buyer’s Guide for Log Home Living magazine.

 Molly Cooper’s design notes…

-Southern Grace Farmhouse, a 4,924-square-foot, 10” round log house with 21 rooms on three floors, is the centerpiece of Acres of Grace Farm located on the Highland Rim of Middle Tennessee.
+Southern Grace, a 4,924-square-foot, 10” round log house with 21 rooms on three floors, is the centerpiece of Acres of Grace Farm located on the Highland Rim of Middle Tennessee.
 Owners April and Nick Patterson wanted the house to be “something different,” with the original concept being a “storybook” feel.
 Material and design choices along with angling the attached garage slightly toward the facade for a three-dimensional effect achieved the look they’d imagined.

 The exterior incorporates a variety of complementary yet contrasting materials.
 Stacked manufactured stone surrounds the foundation, while large river stones form porch pylons.
 Natural stained wood shakes cover the kitchen and dressing room windows and the garage gable and dormers.
 The massive logs are stained in Smoke by Perma-Chink, with the logs of the heavy timber entrance stained Black Walnut.
 Timber frame construction was used for the master bedroom wing to the right of the entrance, with the wing’s exterior covered in board and batten.
 Dark gray/black dimensional shingles top the main roof, with Galvalume standing seam metal protecting the dormers and front porch.